LIFE STORY

 ….

-Many years later the two of us found ourselves invited on a hilarious 50 year anniversary trip back to China – dinner parties, nationally broadcast TV interviews, visits to TT memoria.
+Many years later Paul and myself found ourselves invited on a hilarious 50 year anniversary trip back to China – dinner parties, nationally broadcast TV interviews, visits to TT memoria.

-Paul was delightful company – a far cry from he stuck-up Lobby people who all declined the invitation to go back..
+Paul was delightful company – a far cry from he stuck-up Lobby people who all declined the invitation to go back for the 50th anniversary.

-The organisers of the 1971 welcome were already making it look as if ping-pong diplomacy was entirely the result of their efforts.
-I, and the original team members, were not invited to the receptions either.
+The organisers of the 1973 reciprocal visit were already making it look as if ping-pong diplomacy was entirely the result of their efforts.
+I, and the original team members, were not even invited to the receptions.

-For sheer lack of grace and courtesy, not to mention commonsense, it was hard to find an equivalent.
+For sheer lack of courtesy, not to mention commonsense, it was hard to find an equivalent.
 But that is what you have to expect when business ignorant people strive to dominate.

 2. Book Writings